I'm Talking: 1983–1987: Bear Witness

 After the break-up of Melbourne-based experimental funk band Essendon Airport in 1983, members Robert Goodge on guitar, Ian Cox on saxophone and Barbara Hogarth on bass guitar set about forming a band to create inventive, commercial, funk-pop music.
 I'm Talking's original line-up was Kate Ceberano on vocals (ex-Expozay, Hoagy Cats), Stephen Charlesworth on keyboards, Cox, Goodge, Hogarth and Cameron Newman on drums.
-They introduced sophisticated dance beat music to the pub rock scene, performing for a year before recording their debut release.
+They introduced sophisticated dance beat music to the pub rock scene.
+Their first notable show was at The Club in Collingwood on 16 December 1983.
 The EP Someday was released in May 1984 on the independent Randelli label.
 They also contributed to the soundtrack of the short film More Love Stories and songs "Here, There and Everywhere" and "Scratching" on the ABC compilation EP Cooking with George.
 They attracted the attention of manager Ken West and then signed to Regular Records.
 Zan Abeyratne (ex-Grand Wazoo, Bang) joined as a second lead vocalist.

 I'm Talking released "Trust Me" in November 1984, which peaked at #10 on the Kent Music Report for the Australian singles charts.
-This was followed by "Lead the Way" in June 1985, then a cover of the Rose Royce song "Love Don't Live Here Anymore" in August, which both peaked into the top thirty.
+This was followed by "Lead the Way" in June 1985, then a cover of the Rose Royce song "Love Don't Live Here Anymore" in August, which both entered the top 30.
 Although their songs were initially credited to the band as a whole (i.e. I'm Talking), in fact Goodge and Cox wrote virtually all the music and lyrics.
 The group won 'Best New Talent' and 'Best Debut Single' for "Trust Me" for 1984 at the Countdown Awards ceremony broadcast in 1985.
 On 13 July, I'm Talking performed "Lead the Way" in the 1985 Oz for Africa concert (part of the global Live Aid program).
 It was broadcast in Australia (on both the Seven Network and Nine Network) and on MTV in the US.